Soccer-Slavia Prague's Kudela banned for 10 games over racism incident | Sports-Games

 Soccer-Slavia Prague's Kudela banned for 10 games over racism incident

-Kamara has been suspended for three UEFA club competition games, following an investigation into the incident conducted by a UEFA Ethics and Disciplinary Inspector.
+Kamara has been suspended for three UEFA club competition games for assaulting another player, following an investigation into the incident conducted by a UEFA Ethics and Disciplinary Inspector.
 Finland international Kamara was furious after Slavia's Kudela leaned into his ear and said something while covering his mouth, sparking the fracas in the final stages of the match in Europe's second-tier club competition.

-Kudela had said in a Slavia statement he swore at a Rangers player after being fouled, but denied using racist language.
+Kudela had said in a Slavia statement the swore at a Rangers player after being fouled, but denied using racist language.
 His club also alleged that Kudela was assaulted by Kamara after the game and have officially complained to Scottish police.
-UEFA said in a statement that Kudela's ban includes the one-match provisional suspension served by the player during Slavia's Europa League quarter-final first leg match against Arsenal this month.
+UEFA said in a statement https://www.uefa.com/insideuefa/disciplinary/updates/0268-1209e2b360f2-f252e0b65268-1000--uefa-europa-league-rangers-fc-v-sk-slavia-praha on Wednesday that Kudela's ban includes the one-match provisional suspension served by the player during Slavia's Europa League quarter-final first leg against Arsenal this month.

 ($1 = 0.8362 euros)